GLAI: GreenLightningAI for Accelerated Training through Knowledge Decoupling: Theoretical Framework

 \subsection{The GLAI Framework}

-Building on the results of the previous section, we now formally introduce the \ac{glai} framework, presented here for the first time in the literature.
+Building on the previous definitions and results, we now formally introduce the \ac{glai} framework, presented here for the first time in the literature.
 This framework defines a novel paradigm in which models are decomposed into two complementary components, corresponding to the two forms of knowledge inherent to an \ac{mlp}: structural and quantitative.

 The key idea is to abstract the notion of path in an \ac{mlp} by retaining only its contribution function and associated weight.
 As shown in Theorem~\ref{thm:decomp}, this information suffices to recover the full output of the network.
 Models within the \ac{glai} framework can thus be interpreted as linear with respect to the contribution functions, while these functions themselves encode the nonlinear structure of the data.
 This separation ensures fast training while preserving expressive power, since contribution functions capture meaningful nonlinearities.